YOU DON'T HAVE TO WAIT UNTIL YOU ARE ACCEPTED BY ADMISSIONS TO APPLY FOR AID

 - Loan Programs

-Applicants interested in borrowing under the Federal Direct Stafford Loan program must complete the 2013-2014 Free Application for Federal Student Aid (FAFSA).
+Applicants interested in borrowing under the Federal Direct Stafford Loan program must complete Free Application for Federal Student Aid (FAFSA).
 For new Stafford Loan borrowers, students will be required to complete an electronic Federal Direct Stafford Loan Master Promissory Note (MPN).
 In a separate process, students will be required to complete online Student Loan Entrance Counseling.

 Parents of dependent students can apply for a Direct Parent PLUS Loan.
 Parents must first complete a PLUS Request Form which authorizes the U.S. Department of Education to conduct a credit check.
 If approved, the parent will be required to complete an electronic Federal Direct PLUS Master Promissory Note (MPN).
 We encourage you to visit the Loans & Financing Options section on the Financial Aid website.